Predrag-Jandric/React-Portfolio/README.md

 Footer section

+- add a way for a user to see all Endorsements

 - use 3rd party to make form functional
 - implement MODAL that will let user know the msg in the form has been sent, from https://sweetalert2.github.io/